The Great Salt Lake

 Increase in temperature→ evaporation of water & increased concentration of salt → increase in halophile population → decrease in oxygen → increase in species with retinol + bacteriorhodopsin complexes → increase in reddish- purple colored cells →lake appears pink!

-Unfortunately we were not able to feast our eyes upon the beautiful pink phenomenon since Utah is quite cold in January, but I was able to get a couple pictured of a Halobacterium salinarum culture from a lab at Louisiana State University!
+Unfortunately we were not able to feast our eyes upon the beautiful pink phenomenon since Utah is quite cold in January, but I was able to get a couple pictures of a Halobacterium salinarum culture from a lab at Louisiana State University!
 We are planning to be in Salt Lake in July of 2016 for a short stop on the way to our next big adventure, so maybe we will be able to see it!

 Peace, love & microbes,